-For purchased or originated credit-impaired financial assets ('POCI', see part 'Impairment of financial instruments under IFRS 9'), creditadjusted EIR is used.
+For purchased or originated credit-impaired financial assets ('POCI', see part 'Impairment of financial instruments'), credit-adjusted EIR is used.
 It is the rate that exactly discounts the estimated future cash flows which consider expected credit losses to the amortised cost of a financial asset.